Welcome Back Pittman Families

 Click HERE for an Arrival Map

 Riding a Bike: With permission, students in grades 3-5 are allowed to ride their bikes to school without an adult.
 Please wear helmets.
 Bike riders must walk bikes on/off school grounds and have a way to lock their bikes to the racks.
-Scooters, skates or skateboards are not allowed on school property.
+Scooters, skates, or skateboards are not allowed on school property.
 Due to safety concerns, students in grade K-2 are not allowed to ride their bikes to school without an adult present.
-Bike riders should plan to arrive from 7:15 to 7:30.

-Walkers: Should plan to arrive between 7:15 to 7:30, cross only at crosswalks and use Door #1
+Walkers: Should cross only at the crosswalks and use Door #1

-Car Riders: Students should remain in cars until the door opens at 7:15.
+Car Riders: Students should remain in cars until the door opens at 7:40 (or 7:55, if using Door #6).
 Please do not let your student out of the car until a staff member is present.

-Walkers - A walker is a student or students who walk all the way home with or without an adult.
+Walkers - A walker is a student or students who walks all the way home with or without an adult.

 Someone who parks in the parking lot and walks to their car is not considered a walker.
 Please use the car line.